-Before the initial "wow effect" wears off, we wanted to share some of the most surprising things we have learned about Switzerland.
 After a while, things tend to become normal and you start to forget that you ever had a fridge twice the size of the current one or used to buy milk in half-gallons at a time...
-We hope that you enjoy this read, and please contribute your own observations in the comments below!
+But before the initial "wow effect" wears off after having lived here for several years, we wanted to share some of the most surprising facts we have learned about Switzerland.

-2. This explains why you are never more than 10 miles from a lake...
+2. This explains why you are never more than 16 km from a lake...

-3. And why 60% of Switzerland’s electricity is produced by hydroelectric power.
+3. And why 60 percent of Switzerland’s electricity is produced by hydroelectric power.

-4. Not surprisingly, 70% of Switzerland is covered in mountains.
+4. Not surprisingly, 70 percent of Switzerland is covered in mountains.

-5. More surprisingly, the landscape ranges from 643 feet above sea level in Ascona to 15,199 feet above sea level in The Dufour Peak.
+5. More surprisingly, the landscape ranges from 196 meters above sea level in Ascona to 4'634 meters above sea level in the Dufour Peak.

-6. Most surprisingly, these spots are only 43 miles apart!
+6. Most surprisingly, these spots are less than 70 km apart!

 8. Thus, it makes sense that the Swiss rank only second behind Japan in relying on trains.